 In 1991, Goodall founded Roots & Shoots, a global youth service program designed to foster respect and compassion for all living things, to promote understanding of all cultures and beliefs, and to inspire each individual to take action to make the world a better place for people, other animals, and the environment.

-During the Conversation, Dr. Goodall will inspire the world’s next generation to create positive change for a sustainable future.
-She will be joined for this segment by special guests Jonathan Granoff and Robert Smith who serve as Senior Advisors to the Permanent Secretariat of the World Nobel Peace Laureates.
-Mr. Granoff also serves as an Advisor to the Jane Goodall Institute and was nominated for the Nobel Peace Prize in 2014.
+During the Conversation, Dr. Goodall will inspire the world’s next generation to create positive change for a secure and sustainable future.
+She will be joined for this segment by special guest Jonathan Granoff, President of the Global Security Institute.

 ICV is pleased to present A Conversation with Jane Goodall in partnership with The Franklin Institute of Philadelphia, one of the oldest and premier centers of science education and development in the country.
 We will host a VIP brunch for philanthropists, followed by a lecture and dynamic dialogue.